Hurricane John (2024): Guerrero

 In Guerrero, numerous landslides damaged or destroyed roads, isolating many rural communities.
-Severe damage was reported in 40 municipalities.At least 143 roads suffered severe damage and 40 bridges collapsed.
+Severe damage was reported in 40 municipalities.
+At least 143 roads suffered severe damage and 40 bridges collapsed.
 Numerous vehicles were crushed by rockslides.
 Severe agricultural impact was also reported, with 7,268 corn, plantain, and coconut farmers suffering losses.
-260,000 hectares of corn were lost, affecting 60% of the harvest.
+Around 260,000 hectares of corn were lost, affecting 60% of the harvest.
 Additionally, 10,000 hectares of mango were lost, affecting 60% of the harvest.
 Overall, a total of 41,101 homes in Guerrero were in need of significant reconstruction or rehabilitation due to the extensive damage wrought by John.

 In Acapulco, the Mexican federal government's National Civil Protection Coordination rescued 5,120 people from flooded areas.
 Extensive flooding occurred across 39 neighborhoods and 18 urban areas in Acapulco.
 Floodwaters rose to levels not seen since Hurricanes Manuel and Ingrid in 2013.
-20 people in an apartment complex were forced to move to the rooftop of their buildings due to rising floodwaters.
+Twenty people in an apartment complex were forced to move to the rooftop of their buildings due to rising floodwaters.
 40,000 homes were isolated due to flooding.
 More than 39,491 homes were flooded, leaving 127,844 people homeless.
-In the Diamante Zone, floodwaters reached an average of 1.5-2 meters (4.92-6.56 ft) in homes.
+In the Diamante Zone, floodwaters reached an average of 1.5–2 meters (4.92-6.56 ft) in homes.
 At least 206 hotels, 569 schools, 105 restaurants, and numerous animal shelters were damaged as well.
 Numerous transportation lines in the city were disrupted.
 The Arena GNP Seguros was flooded.
 A drainpipe was damaged, causing wastewater to flood onto several streets.
 Storm surge caused garbage to pile up onto beaches.
 Four boats sunk due to high waves.
 A total of 120,000 people were left jobless as a result of the storm.
 Initially, it was estimated that rebuilding the port of Acapulco would cost more than Mex$50 billion (US$2.67 billion).
 However, it was later determined that total losses in the city reached Mex$22 billion (US$1.18 billion), with commercial losses estimated at Mex$5 billion (US$268 million).
 President of Mexico Andrés Manuel López Obrador reported that fifteen people were killed in Acapulco.
 A wall collapsed, killing a four-year-old girl and injuring a six-year-old boy.
 A house was swept away by floodwaters, killing a six-year-old boy and injuring his mother.
 A man was killed after being swept away by an overflowing river.
 An 88-year-old woman, a 45-year-old couple, and another elderly woman were killed after landslides caused their homes to collapse on them.
 A 52-year-old man was killed after falling down while cleaning his flooded home.
 Additionally, two others were reported missing after a wall collapse.